For many readers, it might be surprising to learn that Americans cook up to 80 pounds of beef meat annually.

 While technology has come to the dairy farm, life for dairy cows hasn’t improved.
 Holsteins produce 10 gallons of milk daily, which makes them a popular choice.
 Approximately 90% of dairy cows are Holstein.

-The US Calf Crop Is Estimated at 35.1 Million (NASS USDA)
+The 2023 Annual US Calf Crop Is Estimated to be at 33.8 Million (NASS USDA)

-Many factors determine the rise and fall of cattle populations, and the US calf crop is down 1% over 2020.
-Remember that 1% is still 351,000 animals.
+Many factors determine the rise and fall of cattle populations, and the US calf crop is down 2% from last year.
+Remember that 2% is still 33,800,000 animals.
 America also imported 365 million pounds of meat so far in 2023.

 The NASS derived these numbers for the US beef industry by surveying farms and their stock as of January 1, 2022.